-Oil-free diaphragm pumps have earned a reputation for environmental- friendliness for low- to medium- pressure applications.
-At the low-pressure end, pumps do not continuously send water down the drain as do aspirators.
-“And there is no contaminated oil to deal with,” notes Dan McDougall, senior manager for laboratory products at KNF Neuberger (Trenton, NJ).
+Oil-free diaphragm pumps have earned a reputation for environmental- friendliness for low- to medium-pressure applications.
+At the low-pressure end, pumps do not continuously send water down the drain as do aspirators and there is no contaminated oil to deal with.
 The pumps have a long operational life with minimal maintenance and DC voltage models are said to be more energy efficient.

 The turbomolecular pumps are suitable for achieving high vacuum and ultra-high vacuum, with operating pressure ranging from 10-1 to 10-11 mbar inlet pressure.

 High vacuum may also be achieved through a diffusion pump, which is not as clean as the turbomolecular design, or cryogenic pumps.
-“The latter are far less flexible, however, due to the required regeneration cycles,” Mr. Nebiolo tells Lab Manager Magazine.
+“The latter are far less flexible, however, due to the required regeneration cycles,” Mr. Nebiolo says.